About Kirsty Terry

 Hello and Welcome!

-I don’t diagnose disease or treat symptoms, instead think of me as a health and wellness detective working in partnership with you to uncover the root cause of your symptoms to help you implement necessary lifestyle changes to achieve your optimum health and fulfil your potential.
+HI, I’m Kirsty, as a natural health practitioner, I don’t diagnose disease or treat symptoms, instead think of me as a health and wellness detective working in partnership with you to uncover the root cause of your symptoms to help you implement necessary lifestyle changes to achieve your optimum health and fulfil your potential.

 We start by exploring your life history, to understand where you may have been exposed to any toxic living (either environmental, stress or trauma), and them we will look at lifestyle habits which include: how you eat, how you sleep, how you move your body, what you do for stress reduction and how (or if) you support your body with essential nutrients as needed and whether there are any habits or behaviours holding you back.
 Through this exploration we discover a tailored plan for you to create healing on all levels including the physical and emotional.